PRP Therapy for Joint Pain: A Natural Alternative Before Surgery | Ascent Healthcare

 Surgery has its place.
 There are times when structural repair or replacement is necessary.
 But too often, patients are told that surgery is the only remaining step — without being shown every available option in between.

-It represents a shift away from symptom suppression and toward true regenerative medicine — helping your body do what it was designed to do: heal.
+It represents a shift away from symptom suppression and toward a regenerative-focused approach within musculoskeletal medicine — supporting the body’s natural healing processes.

 If you are living with persistent joint or soft-tissue pain and have been told surgery may be next, we invite you to explore whether PRP is appropriate for your case.

-At Ascent Healthcare, we restore function — not just mask symptoms.
+At Ascent Healthcare, we focus on improving function rather than only reducing symptoms.

 Dr. Charles Bingham, DO